Skip to content

 while i < len(taxpayers):

-# each thread will process 1 to 4 taxpayers
+# each thread will process from 1 to 4 contributors

 nb_taxpayers = min(l_taxpayers - i, random.randint(1, 4))